 Stainless steel is the material used for food production equipment and utensils, medical devices, automotive parts, and much more.
 The most important characteristic is that stainless steel never oxidizes or rusts as other iron and steel products do.

-Corrosion resistance, aesthetic appeal, low-maintenance, and strength make stainless steel a popular choice for many applications.
+Corrosion resistance, aesthetic appeal, low-maintenance, and strength make stainless steel a popular choice for a variety of applications.
 Whenever you walk through a commercial kitchen or a hospital, you’re surrounded by panels made from a shiny metal material.
 That’s stainless steel.

-Carbon steel, on the other hand, is stronger and harder than stainless steel.
+Carbon steel, on the other hand, has a matte finish and has a higher tensile strength and is harder than stainless steel.
 This material is used for knives and other bladed instruments that must maintain their cutting edge longer.
 However, this steel will oxidize when exposed to moisture, even in small amounts.
 Carbon steel is also not as ductile or easily molded as stainless steel.

 What Makes Carbon Steel So Tough?